 Configure split delivery

 With split delivery, an incoming message is delivered to either a Gmail inbox or a legacy system inbox depending on the recipient.
-Use split delivery during a phased roll-out of Google Apps to deliver mail to the Gmail inbox for pilot users and to the legacy email inbox for users who are not part of the pilot group.
+Use split delivery during a phased roll-out of G Suite to deliver mail to the Gmail inbox for pilot users and to the legacy email inbox for users who are not part of the pilot group.
 Split delivery can also be permanent if only some of your users use Gmail, or to implement special handling for certain types of email, such as messages to the Legal department.

 To configure split delivery: